Hung Chi-chang

-Hung Chi-chang (洪奇昌 (Hóng Qíchāng); born 23 August 1951) is a Taiwanese politician.
+Hung Chi-chang (洪奇昌 (Hóng Qíchāng); born 23 August 1951) is a Taiwanese physician and politician.
 He was the Chairman of the Straits Exchange Foundation (SEF) from 12 July 2007 to 19 May 2008.

+Education

+After graduating from Taipei Medical University (previously Taipei Medical College), Hung earned a Master of Science in medical science from the Graduate School of Public Health of National Taiwan University.
+He then obtained another master's degree in medical science from the University of Toronto in Canada.

 Political career

 In September 1986, Hung and seventeen others founded the Democratic Progressive Party.

 Legislative Yuan

-Hung had served in the Legislative Yuan since 1990, and resigned his seat to chair the Straits Exchange Foundation.
+Hung had served in the Legislative Yuan since 1990.